-The Bookstore, owned and operated by the College, offers textbooks and school supplies to Holy Cross students.
-Textbooks and required course materials are available for purchase from the online catalog at bookstore.holycross.edu.
-Please note that textbooks should be purchased online before coming to campus as only a handful of select titles are available for purchase in the store.
-The Bookstore also has available, in-store and online, a selection of high-quality imprinted apparel and gifts for the Holy Cross community.
+The Bookstore, owned and operated by the College, offers a selection of high-quality imprinted apparel and gifts for the Holy Cross community in store and online at bookstore.holycross.edu.
+Textbooks and required course materials are available for purchase from the online catalog at https://bncvirtual.com/collegeholycross.
+Please note that textbooks should be purchased online before coming to campus as books are not available for purchase in the store.

 The Bookstore accepts cash, checks in the exact amount, credit cards (Mastercard, Visa, American Express, Discover), contactless methods (Apple Pay, Google Pay), and HC Bookstore gift cards.

 Located on the first floor of the Hogan Campus Center, the Bookstore is open Monday – Friday from 9 a.m. – 4:30 p.m., and most Saturdays from 11 a.m. – 3 p.m. during the academic year, with extended hours for special events occurring on campus.
 The Bookstore is also open during the summer Monday – Friday from 9 a.m. – 4 p.m.

 The Office of the Bursar is primarily responsible for managing and maintaining student tuition accounts.
 We send out the semester bills for tuition and fees as well as credit your account for payments and financial aid.

 - Payment plans